GoogleChrome/developer.chrome.com/site/en/docs/workbox/migration/migrate-from-v4/index.md

 The second step, generating a response by reading from the cache, falls outside of what we see as the responsibilities of `workbox-routing`.
 Instead, we see it as functionality that should be part of `workbox-precaching`, via a new method, `createHandlerBoundToURL()`.
 This new method can work hand-in-hand with the existing `NavigationRoute` class in `workbox-routing` to accomplish the same logic.

 If you're using the `navigateFallback` option in one of the build tool's "generate SW" mode, then the switchover will happen automatically.
-If you previously configured either the `navigateFallbackBlacklist` or `navigateFallbackWhitelist` options, please change those to `navigateFallbackDenylist` or `navigateFallbackAllowlist`, respectively.
+If you previously configured either the `navigateFallbackBlacklist` or `navigateFallbackWhitelist` options, change those to `navigateFallbackDenylist` or `navigateFallbackAllowlist`, respectively.

 If you're using "inject manifest" mode or just writing the service worker yourself, and your Workbox v4 service worker calls `registerNavigationRoute()` directly, then you'll have to make a change to your code to get the equivalent behavior.